ruslanmv/ruslanmv.github.io/_posts/2020-07-28-Azure-Data-Science-Practice-Questions.md

      Which primary metric should you use?

      AUC_weighted is a Classification metric.

      Note: AUC is the Area under the Receiver Operating Characteristic Curve.
 Weighted is the arithmetic mean of the score for each class, weighted by the number of true instances in each class.

      normalized_mean_absolute_error is a regression metric, not a classification metric.

      normalized_root_mean_squared_error is a regression metric, not a classification metric.

 115. ### You publish the model as a real-time service on an Azure Kubernetes Service (AKS) inference compute cluster

      The URL of the endpoint.

      The key for the endpoint.
-     ··

 116. ### You plan to use automated machine learning to create a time-series model that predicts temperature over the next seven days.

-     1: forcasting
+     1: You choose Forcasting
      Task: The type of task to run.
 Values can be 'classification', 'regression', or 'forecasting' depending on the type of automated ML problem to solve.

-     2: temperature
+     2: You select Temperature
      The training data to be used within the experiment.
 It should contain both training features and a label column (optionally a sample weights column).

-     3: observation_time
+     3: You choose Observation_time
      time_column_name: The name of the time column.
 This parameter is required when forecasting to specify the datetime column in the input data used for building the time series and inferring its frequency.
 This setting is being deprecated.
 Please use forecasting_parameters instead.

-     4: 7
-     "predicts temperature over the next seven days"
+     4: You select 7 - "predicts temperature over the next seven days"
      max_horizon: The desired maximum forecast horizon in units of time-series frequency.
 The default value is 1.
      Units are based on the time interval of your training data, e.g., monthly, weekly that the forecaster should predict out.
 When task type is forecasting, this parameter is required.

-     5: 50
-     "For the initial round of training, you want to train a maximum of 50 different models
+	 5: You select 50 models - "For the initial round of training, you want to train a maximum of 50 different models

+{:start="118"}
 118. ### The task will attempt to find the best performing model based on a metric named accuracy.

-     best_model = automl_run.get_output()[1]
+     best_model = automl_run.get_output()

 119. ### You need to configure the sampling method for the Hyperdrive experiment.

      Bayesian sampling is based on the Bayesian optimization algorithm and makes intelligent choices on the hyperparameter values to sample next.
 It picks the sample based on how the previous samples performed, such that the new sample improves the reported primary metric.
 Bayesian sampling does not support any early termination policy

-     Random sampling
+     Random sampling.

 120. ### Which two early termination policies should you use?